-Unused building height permitted by existing zoning is an opportunity for the private sector to redevelop existing building to better connect with current market demand.
-Redevelopment of obsolete buildings will introduce contemporary retail space that is more attractive to retail tenants while expanding the immediate customer base for retail.
+Unused building height permitted by existing zoning is an opportunity for the private sector to redevelop existing buildings to better connect with current market demand.
+Redevelopment of obsolete buildings will introduce contemporary retail space that is more attractive to retail tenants while expanding the immediate retail customer base.